OpenNews/srccon/proposals.md

 byline: Erik Westra
 permalink: /sessions/proposals/index.html
 ---
 These are the proposed sessions for SRCCON 2016.
-We are currently reviewing this list and will be publishing the list of accepted sessions prior to tickets going on sale on May 18.
+We are currently reviewing this list and will be publishing the list of accepted sessions prior to our [ticket lottery](/tickets) opening on May 18.

 <div class="session-proposal-list">{% comment %}The one-line if statement below is ugly but prevents massive whitespace in the template{% endcomment %}
 {% for proposal in site.data.proposals %}